Watering and Tearing of Eyes

 Tears are essential for eye health, keeping the surface of the eye moist, washing away debris, and preventing infections.
 The tear system consists of three main components:

-• Tear Production – Tears are produced by the lacrimal gland, located above the outer corner of each eye.
+• Tear Production – Tears are produced by the lacrimal glands, meibomian glands, and goblet cells.

-• Tear Drainage – Tears flow across the eye and drain through the puncta (tiny openings at the inner corners of the eyelids), passing into the nasolacrimal duct, which empties into the nose.
+• Tear Drainage – Tears flow across the eye and drain through the puncta (tiny openings at the inner corners of the eyelids), passing into the tear sac and then the nasolacrimal duct, which empties into the nose.

 • Tear Balance – A balance between tear production and drainage ensures clear and comfortable vision.